jbatson5/SCALE-test/docs/MAVRIC.rst

       end distribution
   end definitions

-The source can be done in two ways.
+The source can be defined in two ways.
 Since there are eight casks, eight sources could be defined, each over a cylinder with a strength of 7.155×10\ :sup:`16` photon/s.
 In this example of eight identical sources, one source region can be defined and then limited to only exist